blues/app-accelerators/64-connected-smart-cargo-lock-platform/README.md

 ## 5. Notehub Setup

 1. **Create a project.** Sign up at [notehub.io](https://notehub.io) and [create a project](https://dev.blues.io/quickstart/notecard-quickstart/notecard-and-notecarrier-pi/#set-up-notehub).
-Copy the [ProductUID](https://dev.blues.io/notehub/notehub-walkthrough/#finding-a-productuid) and paste it into `firmware/cargo_lock/cargo_lock.ino` as `PRODUCT_UID`.
+Copy the [ProductUID](https://dev.blues.io/notehub/notehub-walkthrough/#finding-a-productuid) and paste it into `firmware/cargo_lock/cargo_lock.ino` line 46 as `PRODUCT_UID`.

 2. **Claim the device.** Power the unit; on first cellular (or satellite) session the Notecard associates with your project automatically.

 3. **Create Fleets.** [Fleets](https://dev.blues.io/guides-and-tutorials/fleet-admin-guide/) group devices for shared configuration.
 The natural grouping for a lock platform is one fleet per customer or per shipment lane — a pharmaceutical shipper needs tighter tamper thresholds and more frequent check-ins than a dry-goods trailer.
 [Smart Fleets](https://dev.blues.io/notehub/notehub-walkthrough/#using-smart-fleet-rules) can auto-assign devices based on device metadata if your provisioning workflow sets device-level tags.

-4. **Set environment variables.** All variables are optional; firmware defaults are shown.
+4. **Set environment variables.** In Notehub, select a Fleet and click the **Environment** tab.
+All variables below are optional; firmware defaults are shown.
 Changes take effect on the device's next inbound sync — no firmware update needed.

    | Variable | Default | Purpose |
    |---|---|---|